Yasur Volcano - John Seach

 Yasur is one of the world's most active volcanoes.
 It is known as the Lighthouse of the Pacific because of its regular eruptions for hundreds of years.
 Yasur volcano is located on Tanna Island in southern Vanuatu.
 It lies on a subduction zone at the boundary of the Indo-Australia and Pacific tectonic plates.

-John Seach has been leading tours to Yasur for 14 years.
-John has been to the crater at Yasur volcano on more than 180 times.
+John Seach has been leading tours to Yasur since 1998, and has been to the crater at Yasur volcano on more than 250 times.

 Warning: Approaching the crater at Yasur volcano is dangerous at any time!
 Observers are at risk from projectiles, toxic gas and avalanches.
 Tourists regularly put their lives in danger by approaching too close to the crater.
 There is no safe viewing location at the crater's edge.